couples therapy

 Sue Johnson’s couples approach

-Emotion Focused Therapy – for couples (EFT)
+Emotionally Focused Therapy for Couples

 EFT follows a clear process from assessment to solution.
 It leverages decades of research in couples therapy and counselling with groundbreaking findings in the psychology of attachment.